earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral05-difference-normalized-burn-ratio-vegetation-indices-R.md

 ### NBR & MODIS

+Similarly the table below shows the band ranges for the MODIS sensor.
+What bands should we use to calculate NBR using MODIS?

 | Band | Wavelength range (nm) | Spatial Resolution (m) | Spectral Width (nm)|
 |-------------------------------------|------------------|--------------------|----------------|
 | Band 1 - red | 620 - 670 | 250 | 2.0 |